apache/mxnet/R-package/README.md

 install.packages("mxnet")
 ```

-To use GPU version or use it on Linux, please follow [Installation Guide](http://mxnet.io/get_started/setup.html#installing-mxnet-on-a-gpu)
+To use the GPU version or to use it on Linux, please follow [Installation Guide](http://mxnet.io/get_started/setup.html#installing-mxnet-on-a-gpu)

 License
 -------